REUTERS SUMMIT-Top general says U.S. under constant cyber attack threat

 (For other news from Reuters Cybersecurity Summit, click on www.reuters.com/summit/Cyber13)

-Army General Keith Alexander, who heads the National Security Agency and U.S. Cyber Command, told the Reuters Cybersecurity Summit that computer networks were under constant attack and billions of dollars worth of intellectual property were flowing out of the country each year.
+Army General Keith Alexander, who heads the National Security Agency and U.S. Cyber Command, told the Reuters Cybersecurity Summit in Washington that U.S. computer networks were already under constant attack and billions of dollars worth of intellectual property were flowing out of the country each year.

-The result was "the greatest transfer of wealth in history," Alexander said.

 "Mark my words, it's going to get worse.
-The disruptive and destructive attacks on our country will get worse and ... if we don't do something, the theft of intellectual property will get worse," said Alexander, the longest-serving head of the NSA.
+The disruptive and destructive attacks on our country will get worse and ... if we don't do something, the theft of intellectual property will get worse," Alexander said at the summit.

-The four-star general said he was not aware of cyber assaults against the United States as destructive as the one that damaged computers at Saudi Arabia's national oil company, Aramco, last year.
-In the South Korean incident, thousands of computers malfunctioned in March, disrupting work at banks and television broadcasters in an attack that officials there blamed on malware used by North Korea.

 The general argued forcefully for legislation that would make it easier for the government to work with industry on monitoring private computer networks for signs of intrusion, despite concerns raised by privacy advocates.

-But he said the NSA had no interest in reading the emails of U.S. citizens, who by some estimates produce 420 billion emails a day.
+But he said the NSA had no interest in reading the emails of U.S. citizens.

 "We can protect our networks and protect our civil liberties and privacy," Alexander told the summit.